Shower: Shower and bathtub curtains

-Curtains can be used in shower or bathtub enclosures with two main purposes: to provide privacy and to prevent water from flooding or spraying outside the shower or bathtub area.
+Curtains can be used in shower or bathtub enclosures with two primary purposes: to provide privacy and to prevent water from flooding or spraying outside the shower or bathtub area.
 Shower and bathtub curtains usually surround the bath inside the tub or shower area and are held up with railings or curtain rods high on the wall or ceiling.
-To accommodate the different types of bathtub shapes, railings can come in different sizes and are flexible in their design.
-The curtains are usually made from vinyl, cloth, or plastic.
+To accommodate the different types of bathtub shapes, railings can come in various sizes and are flexible in their design.
+The curtains are usually made from vinyl, cloth, or plastic (such as PEVA).

-Some people use two shower curtains: one that is inside the tub, which is mainly functional or decorative as well, and an outer shower curtain, which is purely decorative.
-The bottom portion of the inner curtain often comes with magnetic discs or suction cups which adhere to the bathtub itself.
+Shower curtains are often used in pairs: an inner liner positioned inside the bathtub or shower enclosure, and an outer decorative curtain.
+The inner liner serves a primarily functional role by preventing water from escaping the bathing area; it may also have decorative features.
+The outer curtain is placed outside the tub and is primarly ornamental, contributing to the bathroom's appearance and providing a secondary barrier to water and steam.
+The bottom portion of the inner curtain often comes with magnetic discs or suction cups, which adhere to the bathtub itself.

 Shower and bathtub doors

 Shower or bathtub doors are doors (also called screens) used in bathrooms that help keep water inside a shower or bathtub and are alternatives to shower curtains.
-They are available in many different styles such as framed or frameless, sliding or swing.
-They are usually constructed of aluminium, clear glass, plexiglass or tempered glass.
-Shower doors can come in many different hardware finishes and glass patterns that can match other bathroom hardware such as faucets and shower heads.
-There are also shower doors that are in a neo angle design for use on shower pans that have the neo design as well.
-The design of the shower pan is extremely important as the shower door must be the type required for the pan in order to work.
-A shower door requires plastic lining along the edges of the door to protect against water leaking out.
+They are available in many different styles, such as framed or frameless, sliding or swing.
+They are usually constructed of aluminium, clear glass, plexiglass, or tempered glass.
+Shower doors can come in many different hardware finishes and glass patterns that can match other bathroom hardware, such as faucets and shower heads.
+There are also shower doors that are in a neo-angle design for use on shower pans that have the neo design as well.
+The design of the shower pan is essential, as the shower door must be the type required for the pan to work.
+A shower door requires plastic lining along the edges of the door to protect against water leaking.